 Contact The Summerlee Foundation

-Mitchell Fox has spent the last 40 years advocating for animals, evenly split between grant-seeking and grant-making organizations.
-For 17 years he led advocacy campaigns and legal and legislative endeavors at the Progressive Animal Welfare Society.
-He secured that organization’s first-ever grant award — from the Summerlee Foundation — in the early 1990’s.
-At the Glaser Progress Foundation for another 17 years, Mitchell’s grantmaking portfolio included independent media, global health, and animal protection.
-In between those positions Mitchell briefly served as a Seattle Times columnist.
-More recently at the Center for a Humane Economy, he worked to stop the commercial killing of kangaroos in Australia.
-In addition to consulting for a half dozen animal philanthropies and serving as Trustee of the Susan Michaels Compassion Trust, Mitchell has been on the Summerlee Foundation Advisory Board for five years, cementing his devotion to Waco-based bottled beverages.
+Mitchell Fox has spent the last 40+ years advocating for animals, evenly split between grant-seeking and grant-making organizations.
+For a couple decades he led advocacy campaigns and legal and legislative endeavors at the Progressive Animal Welfare Society.
+(He secured that organization’s first-ever grant award — from the Summerlee Foundation — in the early 1990’s.)
+At the Glaser Progress Foundation for another couple decades, Mitchell’s grantmaking portfolio included independent media, global health, and animal protection.
+In between stints Mitchell was a Seattle Times columnist.
+He consults for other animal philanthropies and serves as Trustee of the Susan Michaels Compassion Trust.
 Mitchell has two grown kids and lives in Seattle with his wife and a dog resigned to being outnumbered by cats.

 Principal Office